theleadingzero/haid-interactive-textiles-workshop/README.md

 ### Contact

-If you have any questions, email the organisers Becky Stewart and Sophie Skach.
+If you have any questions, email the organisers Sophie Skach (s.skach@qmul.ac.uk) and Becky Stewart (r.stewart@imperial.ac.uk).